 Yes.
 Each individual over the age of 18 years old who intends to occupy the apartment must complete an application and adhere to the application process.

 Once you have found an apartment that you like, it’s important that you secure it as New York City has one of the most competitive real estate markets!
+Please e-mail your application and supporting documents to [email protected], and bring in your application fees.
+The paperwork can also be dropped off physically at our office at 11 Waverly Place.

 Since only one set of applications is reviewed at a time for an apartment, a good faith deposit is money that you put forward, upfront, that signals your intention to follow through once you get approval.